tsmacdonald/tsmacdonald.github.io/source/_posts/2017-03-01-totm-september.markdown

   </a>
 </figure>

+I feel obligated to mention the original source, even though it's only from 2014: my [Book o' Tunes](/tunes.html).
 There's really not much more to say.
-It's been collected into my [Book o' Tunes](/tunes.html), in case you're interested.

 <figure>
   <a href="/assets/parry-birthday.png">